sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 *fpinfra*

-fpinfra being a shared library that provides C APIs is unit tested via a C/C++ based test utility that exercises those APIs.
+fpinfra is a shared library that provides C APIs.
+Its unit tested using a C/C++ based test utility that exercises these APIs in sequence.
 The unit test is build up on the google test (gtest) infrastructure.
 The test infra relies on the automake "make check" and gets executed during the compliation of sonic-secutity docker.
+The test code is spread into the following file/modules.
+1. Semaphore API tests.
+2. Task API tests
+3. Linked list API tests.
+4. Buffer managment API tests.
+5. Tree API tests.
+6. OS API tests.
+7. NIM task and API tests.

 # 12 Appendix: Sample configuration